Pioneers are those who reinvent the lines of what is possible.

-You may be thinking to yourself, I have never been an athlete, and just because these people can do amazing things doesn't mean that I can.
+These bodies of evidence profiles may cause you to think, I've never been an athlete, and just because these people can do amazing things doesn't mean that I can.
 I'm just an average person who won't be climbing Everest.

 The declines typically attributed to aging are being contradicted by research proving that certain lifestyle choices increase the odds of experiencing the benefits of greater health and fitness no matter what your age.

 Dr. Pamela Peeke, foundation board member of the Senior Olympics, notes that the majority of athletes who compete in the games didn't begin training seriously until late in life and have a calculable lower fitness age than chronological age.

 Don't underestimate the significant degree of control you have over your quality of life and your future state of health and fitness.